mirayunos/hello-world/README.md

 Hello there!

 My name is Mira and this is my first time using GitHub.
-I plan to become a technical writer in the future.
+I plan to become a data scientist in the future.
 Wish me luck!